DavidDeRidder1/Spring-boot-tickets/README.md

-Setup in Spring Tool Suite 4:
+## Setup in Spring Tool Suite 4

-- in application.properties database gegevens invullen
+1. Open `application.properties` and fill in the database configuration.
-- rechterklik op project: Maven -> update project
+2. Right-click on the project: `Maven -> Update Project`.